dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-For instance, the Japanese car manufacturer Nissan decided in 1984 to build a plant in Sunderland, in the North East region of the UK.
+When multinationals look for the best location for their investment they compare various similar alternatives.
+For example, let’s look at the Japanese car manufacturer Nissan that decided in 1984 to build a new plant in Sunderland, in the North East region of the UK.

-There are several other European localities that Nissan could have chosen: Lazio and Piedmont in Italy, or Nord-Pas-de-Calais in France.
-They are roughly as rich, populous and educated as the North East.
+In principle a number of other European regions had characteristics similar to Sunderland.
+For example Lazio and Piedmont in Italy, or Nord-Pas-de-Calais in France.
+At the time they were roughly as wealthy, populous and rich in human capital as the North East UK.

 #